Actually it’s a version of Google Closure Templates (.soy templates) with HAML syntax.

 Same HTML on server and client side, generated from same template file.

-Currently it consists of following parts:
+Currently the project consists of following parts: